pkp/ojs-user-guide/en/settings/website-settings.md

 [Plugins](website-settings#plugins)
 [Announcements](website-settings#announcements)
 [Navigation Menus](website-settings#navigation)

-In Website Settings you can configure the appearance of and information on your reader-facing website, set up your site's languages and archiving settings, and install and enable plugins.
-See [Learning OJS 3: Website Settings](https://docs.pkp.sfu.ca/learning-ojs/en/settings-website) for detailed instructions.
-There may be additional tabs in this menu if you have enabled specific plugins, such as Static Pages or Translator.

 ## <a name="context"></a>Appearance
 Here you can change the look and feel of your journal website, including upload images and select a theme.